darylcwx/ccna-notes/Fundamentals of Networking.md

 - Document solutions/workaround
 #### Actual Steps
 - Verify the host IPv4 address and subnet mask
-- Ping the loopback address
+- Ping the loopback address 					(IPv4 stack)
 - Ping the IPv4 address of the local machine
 - Ping the default gateway
 - Ping the remote server